Louisiana Tech University logo

 About Louisiana Tech University

 Louisiana Tech University, affectionately known as La.
-Tech or simply Tech, stands as a vibrant public research institution in Ruston, Louisiana.
-Classified as an "R2: Doctoral University – High research activity," it fosters a dynamic academic environment.
-Beyond its strong research focus, Louisiana Tech is celebrated for its spirited NCAA Division I athletic programs, particularly the formidable Bulldogs football team and the legendary Lady Techsters women's basketball program, known for multiple national championships.
+Tech, stands as a prominent public research institution in Ruston, Louisiana, with a rich history dating back to 1894.
+Part of the University of Louisiana System, it is officially classified among "R2: Doctoral Universities – High research activity," signifying its significant contributions to academic discovery and innovation.
+Beyond its robust academic environment, Louisiana Tech is celebrated for its dynamic campus life and fierce athletic spirit, particularly its Bulldogs football and the legendary Lady Techsters women's basketball program.

 Key Highlights

-• Founded on July 6, 1894, with an original mission to develop an industrial economy in post-Reconstruction Louisiana.
+• Founded on July 6, 1894, with an original mission to develop Louisiana's industrial economy through arts and sciences education.

-• Fields 16 NCAA Division I varsity sports teams, competing in Conference USA.
+• Offers 16 NCAA Division I varsity sports teams, competing in Conference USA.

 Timeline